-a.
-Direct flight from the Earth to the Moon
+1. Direct flight from the Earth to the Moon

-The Space Task Group, which was responsible for Project Mercury and the Headquarters Office of Launch Vehicle Programs, favored using the Nova rocket for a direct flight from Earth to the Moon.
+- 2. Earth Orbit Rendezvous (EOR) - 3.
+Lunar Orbit Rendezvous (LOR) - The Space Task Group, which was responsible for Project Mercury and the Headquarters Office of Launch Vehicle Programs, favored using the Nova rocket for a direct flight from Earth to the Moon.
 Landing the entire spacecraft on the lunar surface, as would be necessary with a direct flight approach, would have required a large increase in rocket thrust.
-This would mean a much heavier load of fuel tanks and fuel, which NASA estimated at nearly one hundred tons.
+This would mean a much heavier load of fuel tanks and fuel, which NASA estimated at nearly one hundred tons. - 2.
+Marshall Space Flight Center advocated an Earth Orbit Rendezvous.

-b.
-Earth Orbit Rendezvous (EOR)

-Marshall Space Flight Center advocated an EOR.
 This method would require the use of several smaller Saturn launch vehicles to rendezvous in a Low Earth Orbit LEO).
-One of the vehicles would then be refueled in orbit for the long flight to the Moon.
+One of the vehicles would then be refueled in orbit for the long flight to the Moon. - 3.
+Key members of the Langley Research Center advocated the LOR.
+Its premise was to have one spacecraft launched from Earth, travel and orbit the Moon's surface, and detach a separate spacecraft, known as an LEM (Lunar Excursion Module), down to the Moon's surface.
+The LEM would then rendezvous and re-attach to the Moon-orbiting spacecraft.